nikhiljay/gunn-sd/README.md

-# gunn-sd
-A website for Gunn Speech and Debate
+# Gunn Speech and Debate Website